Bryton Mellott: Chicago Flag Burner Files Lawsuits Over Arrest

 “In this circumstance, our officers acted in good faith and in reliance on a state law that was passed by our legislature in an attempt to do just that.
 We respect the analysis of the State’s Attorney’s Office and their determination not to proceed with the prosecution in this matter,” the Champaign County State’s Attorney continued.

 The Bryont Mellot flag burning lawsuit names multiple Urbana police officers.
-The American Civil Liberties Union (ACLU) of Illinois is representing Mellot in the lawsuit which was filed on Wednesday.
+The American Civil Liberties Union (ACLU) of Illinois is representing Mellot in the lawsuit, which was filed on Wednesday.

 “It’s very clear that this law is unconstitutional and we want to make sure that in the future, Illinois law enforcement officers know that they cannot arrest people under this statute,” ACLU attorney Rebecca Glenberg said.